 - (a) Design objective.
 The need to be clear about what is being designed for is important to informing decisions on the type of device and maintenance approach that is appropriate in a given context.
-Low impact devices offer many opportunities to deliver multiple outcomes in addition to their stormwater functionality; - (b) Device selection.
+Low impact devices offer many opportunities to deliver multiple outcomes in addition to their stormwater functionality;

+- (b) Device selection.
 The proper design and position of a product or device within the stormwater treatment train is important.
 It is critical to select a device or product that is fit for purpose, robust, and effective for delivering the design objective over its design life.
 Problems with the operation and maintenance of a device can occur when it is inappropriate for a given location or is undersized for its purpose.
 The respective position of the various components in the treatment train is an important consideration in ensuring the sustained effectiveness of the system;

 - (c) Integrated approach.
 Ensure that those who will become responsible for the ongoing operation and maintenance of low impact devices are involved in the design process.
+The use of Low Impact Design Considerations shall include a process to provide the most appropriate asset / facility in the long term and its effectiveness shall be demonstrated to the TA.
 This is critical to informing the development of a practical design that will enable ease of maintenance and develop ownership for ensuring the device performs as it was intended;

 - (d) Design for maintenance.
 Maintenance of devices shall be considered early in the design process.
 This will assist in the identification of features that will facilitate the ease and efficiency of ongoing operation and maintenance of devices.
 Elements to consider in the design for the maintenance and operation of the systems include:

 - (i) Access

 - (ii) Vegetation

 - (iii) Mulch

 - (iv) Sediment

 - (v) Mechanical components

 - (vi) Vandalism and safety.